apache/apisix/docs/en/latest/FAQ.md

 Please refer to the [traffic-split.md](plugins/traffic-split.md) plugin documentation for usage examples.

-## How to redirect http to https via APISIX?
+## How to redirect http to https via Apache APISIX?

 An example, redirect `http://foo.com` to `https://foo.com`